dejan-marlovic/ViAuthServer/readme.md

 ```

 #### Step 2 - Setup file access:
-The installation contains two files of importance
+The installation contains two files of importance:
 * auth.php
 * index.php

-Move [index.php] to a public web folder, and make sure [auth.php] is not accessible
+Move [index.php] to a public web folder, and move [auth.php] to a private web folder.
-from the web.

 Edit [index.php], at the top of the file, set AUTH_BASE to the relative path where
 [auth.php] is located (ex. *'../../lib/auth.php'*).
 Set HTTP_ORIGIN to your the
 domain from which you will call the API.

+#### Step 3 - Setup sendCredentials logic:
+Edit [index.php], located the section where it says 'TODO - send credentials'.

+Send the contents of [message] to the users email/phone, you can fetch the users'
+details in your system with [username].

-#### Step 3 - Set credentials
+#### Step 4 - Set credentials:
 Edit [auth.php], at the top of the file, insert your API key under CLIENT_KEY